India-Abhishek/DSA_Java/oops/opps/readme.md

 >>2 Access Modeifier
     2.1.Default A.M.
         is only accessable whithin the package, it cannot be accessable outside of the package.
-    2.2.Private A.m.
+    2.2.Private A.M.
         is only accessable within the class.
     3.3.public A.M.
         is accessable from any class or package.

 >>3 Setters and getters
-    3.1Getters and Setters in java are two methods used for fetching and updating the value of a variable. getter is used to print the updated value of the object. setters is used for update the value of the object.
+    3.1Getters and Setters in java are two methods used for fetching and updating the value of a variable.
+    3.2getter is use to print the updated value of the object.
+    3.3setter is use for update the value of the object.

 >>4 Constructor
     Constructor is a function that creates a new objects Constructor dosent have any return type
     it simply construct object with entities
+    You can have multiple constructor
+    we can't call a constructor 2 times on an object. we can constructor only one time on a obj  ect

+>>5